 And all of these things bring such contentment to the heart of a parent.
 But it’s important to remind ourselves often, that guidance comes from Allah alone, it isn’t a default outcome of our efforts.
 Our children are an amanah, of which we will be questioned for, but just because we put in the effort that alone doesn’t guarantee righteous children.

-The Prophets, may Allah have mercy on them, we constantly reminded by Allah that they are but mere warners, and as a parent, we must acknowledge and remind ourselves, in times of ease as well as hardship,
+The Prophets, may Allah have mercy on them, we constantly reminded by Allah that they are but mere warners, and as a parent, we must acknowledge and remind ourselves, in times of ease as well as hardship, we are not in control of the outcome of our child’s life.

 We pray that they continue on the path we have paved for them to please Allah, but when they are older they may not choose to stick to that path.